The Unspoken Costs of Neglecting Facebook Marketing Efforts

 Your SEO Will Suffer

 Take a look at this diagram from Infographic World.
 Nowadays, SEO and content aren’t the only two components that drive search engine rankings.
 There are many resources to help you optimize SEO.
 Social networks complete the Venn diagram.
-They provide a method of public awareness and marketing that the other two categories desperately need.
+They provide a public awareness and marketing method that the other two categories desperately need.

 Your Competition Will Be More Visible